 Loan Agreements must be approved by the County Board.
 The County Board approval process is initiated when a resolution for the approval of the loan is introduced at a County Board meeting.
 The resolution is then referred to various County Board Committees that must take action before the resolution is acted upon by the full County Board.
-One of the last Committees to review the resolution until the Loan Agreement is signed by the Borrower.
-(Note: The Borrower's signature on the Loan Agreement does not indicate loan approval, or confer any right to further approval by the County Board for action.
-If the resolution is adopted by the County Board, it goes to the County Executive and County Clerk who are then authorized to sign the Loan Agreement thereby committing the County to the terms of the contract.
+One of the last Committees to review the resolution is the Personnel & Finance Committee.
+Personnel & Finance will not take action on the resolution until the Loan Agreement is signed by the Borrower.
+(Note: The Borrower's signature on the Loan Agreement does not indicate loan approval, or confer any right to further approval by the County).
+The recommendation of the Personnel & Finance Committee is forwarded to the County Board for action.
+If the resolution is adopted by the County Board, it goes to the County Executive and County Clerk who are then authorized to sign the Loan Agreement thereby committing the County to the terms of the contract..
 If the County Board does not adopt the resolution approving the Loan Agreement, no further action is taken.

-Typically, Dane County CRLF staff provides information to the elected officials at these meetings, and is available to answer questions that may arise.
+Typically, Dane County ED-RLF staff provides information to the elected officials at these meetings, and is available to answer questions that may arise.
 Borrowers are strongly encouraged to attend all meetings at which their request is an item on the agenda.